IntentArchitect/Intent.Modules/docsProject/articles/GettingStarted/creating-a-module-from-scratch.md

     - Template File

+        While Intent Architect does not require any particular kind of templating technology, we recommend using [Microsoft's T4 Text Templating](https://docs.microsoft.com/en-us/visualstudio/modeling/code-generation-and-t4-text-templates) with `.tt` files due to its convenience and rich feature set.
+For those familiar with `.aspx` files, T4 syntax is quite similar.

+        With Intent Architect, you can get by without knowing very much about T4, but having at least a basic understanding of its [syntax](https://docs.microsoft.com/en-us/visualstudio/modeling/writing-a-t4-text-template) is highly recommended.

+        While Visual Studio is able to compile T4 templates out the box, we recommend you install a Visual Studio extension, such as [this free one](http://t4-editor.tangible-engineering.com/Download_T4Editor_Plus_ModelingTools.html), which provides additional Visual Studio IDE features, such as T4 syntax highlighting.

-        A convenient and powerful templating engine for the Intent Architect's Software Factory is T4.
-Visual Studio has support and tooling for T4 out the box and it provides a convenient way to mix code and text together through `.tt` files.
-By using a `Runtime Text Template`, normal C# code is created each time the `.tt` file is saved.
+        With Intent Architect, one needs to use T4's `Runtime Text Template` which creates a normal C# file each time the `.tt` file is saved.

-        By making the `.tt` inherit from an Intent Architect base templating class, Intent Architect's Software Factory automatically captures the template output during the Software Factory run.
+        We also change the `.tt` file to inherit from an Intent Architect base templating class which allows Intent Architect's Software Factory to automatically capture the template output during the Software Factory run.

         - Visual Studio Project item type: `Runtime Text Template` (search in top right, or can be found under `Visual C# Items`, `General`)
         - Name: `WebApiControllerTemplate.tt`